skofic/environmental-services/notes/README.md

 }
 ```

-The `_key` represents the *primary key* of the record, it is the *MD5 hash* of the `geometry_bounds` field.
+The `_key` represents the *primary key* of the record, it is the *[MD5](https://en.wikipedia.org/wiki/MD5) hash* of the `geometry_bounds` field.

-The `std_dataset_ids` field contains the list of all datasets present in the record; the values are references to the corresponding `Dataset` records.
+The `std_dataset_ids` field contains the *list* of all *datasets* present in the record; the values are *references* to the corresponding `Dataset` records.

-The `geometry_point` contains the GeoJSON point coordinates of the center of the measurement grid cell.
+The `geometry_point` contains the [GeoJSON](https://geojson.org) *point* of the *center* of the *grid cell*.

-The `geometry_bounds` contains the GeoJSON polygon coordinates of the grid cell.
+The `geometry_bounds` contains the [GeoJSON](https://geojson.org) *polygon* of the *grid cell*.

-The `properties` field contains all the data, it is subdivided into the four time periods:
+The `properties` field contains all the data:

-- `topography`: This section contains the average elevation of the current grid cell, provided by WorldClim.
+- `topography`: This section contains the *average elevation* of the current grid cell, *provided by WorldClim*.
-- `1970-2000`: Historical data averaged for the period ranging from 1970 to 2000.
-At the top level we find yearly period averages and the `std_date_span_month` field contains monthly data averages for the same period.
+- `1970-2000`: *Historical data* averaged for the period ranging from 1970 to 2000.
+At the top level we find *yearly* period *averages* and the `std_date_span_month` field contains *monthly* data *averages* for the same period.
-- `2021-2040`: Modelled data for the period ranging from 2021 to 2040.
-The `MPI-ESM1-2-HR` and `ssp370` fields indicate respectively the *climate model* and the *shared socioeconomic pathway* used in the modelling.
-At the top level of the `ssp370` property we find yearly period averages and the `std_date_span_month` field contains monthly data averages for the same period.
+- `2021-2040`: *Modelled data* for the period ranging from 2021 to 2040.
+The `MPI-ESM1-2-HR` and `ssp370` fields indicate respectively the [climate model](https://mpimet.mpg.de/en/research/department-climate-variability/earth-system-modeling-and-prediction) and the [shared socioeconomic pathway](https://www.meteomatics.com/en/api/available-parameters/climate-data/#scenario3) used in the modelling.
+At the top level of the `ssp370` property we find *yearly* period *averages* and the `std_date_span_month` field contains *monthly* data *averages* for the same period.
 - `2041-2060`: Modelled data for the period ranging from 2041 to 2060.
-The structure of the data is the same as the previously described section.
+The structure of the data is the same as the *previously described section*.
 - `2061-2080`: Modelled data for the period ranging from 2061 to 2080.
-The structure of the data is the same as the previously described section.
+The structure of the data is the same as the *previously described section*.
 - `2081-2100`: Modelled data for the period ranging from 2081 to 2100.
-The structure of the data is the same as the previously described section.
+The structure of the data is the same as the *previously described section*.

-All properties are documented in the [data dictionary](https://github.com/skofic/data-dictionary-service.git).
+All *data variables* are *documented* in the [data dictionary](https://github.com/skofic/data-dictionary-service.git).

 #### Indexes

 Both the `geometry_point` and the `geometry_bounds` fields are indexed with type `geo`.
+The point geometry is used to select by distance, while the polygon geometry is used for all other geometry searches.

 ### Shapes

-Each dynamic conservation unit can be divided or partitioned into one or more geographic shapes of which averaged climatic and remote sensing data is made available.
+Each *dynamic conservation unit* can be *divided* or *partitioned* into one or more *geographic shapes* of which *averaged* climatic and remote sensing *data is made available*.
 The idea is to distinguish specific topographic or biological regions, within the conservation unit, and link these polygons or multi-polygons to a set of data records contained in the `ShapeData` collection.

 #### Data

-Each record represents a shape that can either be a polygon or a multi-polygon.
-This collection serves the purpose of selecting the remote sensing geographic area of interest and features records with this structure:
+Each record represents a *geometry* that can either be a polygon or a *multi-polygon*.
+The geometry is *characterised* by *topographic information* and is *referenced* by *time series* data stored in the `ShapeData` collection.

+Records are structured as follows:

 ```json
 {